 Over the years Greg has been involved in a number of other musical ventures, including the following:

 In 1999, after moving to Fayetteville, Arkansas to attend college, Greg was asked to fill in on bass for the band Sigmund Blue, who had a gig but their bassist backed out at the last minute.
 After playing this show, Greg became interested in working with Sigmund Blue further, although at the time he envisioned himself in a producer role.
 However, after a steaming impromptu performance at a Halloween party, Greg decided to join the group as a full-time member.
 The band played a number of shows in the Fayetteville, Arkansas area and developed a small following.
 They undertook a dazzling full-length studio album, which proved to be the band's swan song.
-The album can be heard here.
 Then, eight years after the band's demise, the three members of Sigmund Blue (Greg Goldman, Andy Goodson, and Brandi Parker) joined forces again to record a new album.
-The new album, Long Distance Mixtape (2010), was recorded with Greg in Pittsburgh, PA, Brandi in New York, NY, and Andy in Fayetteville, AR, with the members exchanging tracks over the internet.
-The fascinating concept of the album, which most closely resembles what in artist circles is known as the "exquisite corpse" technique, can be read about at the band's website, sigmundblue.com.
+The album Long Distance Mixtape (2010) was recorded by Greg in Pittsburgh, PA, Brandi in New York, NY, and Andy in Fayetteville, AR, with the members exchanging tracks over the internet.
+The fascinating concept of the album can be read about at the band's website, sigmundblue.com.
 In 2013 Sigmund Blue undertook its most ambitious project yet: a concept album.
 The 8 Deaths of Delphinium Gardener is a tale about a young girl who meets an octopus from another world/dimension, who forces her to live 8 different lives.
 Musically, the album touches on elements of the grand 1970's tradition of the rock opera, mixed with modern influences: Genesis and Flaming Lips meet the Decemberists with elements of Laetitia Sadier of Stereolab.
 Both of Sigmund Blue's most recent albums are available for free or pay-what-you-want at sigmundblue.com.

 The Athens Fusion Collective